su1617/ind708-final-project/README.md

 Import each dataset into its respective codes in order to ensure it runs (Employee.csv for EmployeeFuturePrediction.ipynb) and (companies_sorted 2.xls.xls for latest version.py)

+Please refer to your email for our analysis on Microsoft Power BI Dashboards